• Skip to primary navigation

 Civil vs Structural Engineering: Salary, Job Outlook, Requirements, Certificates

 However, despite the similarities, both professions differ slightly.
-In this article put together by The World Scholarship Forum, we’ll look at the points where Civil Engineering meets Structural Engineering and the points where they differ.
+In this article by The World Scholarship Forum, we’ll look at the points where Civil Engineering meets Structural Engineering and where they differ.

 According to the BLS, civil engineers can expect an 11% rise in jobs between 2016 and 2026.
 Furthermore, the median annual salary for Civil and Structural Engineers was $86,640 in May 2018.